nsupdate-info/nsupdate.info/docs/user.rst

 IP v4 and v6 addresses work completely independently of each other, you need to send 2 updates if you want to update both.
 If you want to be specific about which IP address you update, use our IPv4-only or IPv6-only host to make sure it is the v4 (or v6) address.

+After configuring a new update client, please keep an eye one the Faults column on the overview page.
+It shows 2 values: C: <client faults> S: <server faults>

+An increasing number of client faults usually means you (or the software you use) are doing something wrong (e.g. sending updates although your IP address did not change).
+If you see that, please fix it!

+An increasing number of server faults means there is either something wrong with the nameserver or the connection to it or it is rejecting the updates for your hostname.

 Domains
 -------